 Because Bitcoin is a digital currency, you can’t really hold physical Bitcoin in your hands.
 The only way to truly “own” your Bitcoin is by allowing an institution to secure custody of your Bitcoin or keeping it in a digital wallet.

 Imagine you have just made your first Bitcoin purchase through eToro and want to safely store your new asset.
 The eToro wallet (a crypto wallet) is a great way to secure your Bitcoin while making it easy to access at any time in the future.
-The eToro wallet allows you to send and receive cryptocurrency from other wallets, while maintaining security in a multi-signature solution.
+The eToro wallet allows you to send and receive cryptocurrency from other wallets.

 If you want to manage the security of Bitcoin yourself, you could opt for self-custody.
 The safest form of self-custody is via a hardware wallet.
 That’s because your cryptocurrency on a hardware wallet is in “cold storage,” meaning it’s offline and not prone to malicious attacks.
 Yet, while safety is paramount for hardware wallet storage, your Bitcoin won’t be very accessible.
 In order to use your cryptocurrency, you will have to connect your hardware wallet to the internet and transfer funds to another wallet address.
 One last thing: if you use a hardware wallet, don’t forget to copy your recovery seed.
 Without the recovery seed you could lose access to your entire wallet if it is lost or stolen.